Contents

 Introduction

 As a Platform Engineer working exclusively with AWS day-to-day, I’ve found myself spending less and less time writing code.
 To remedy this, I decided to learn Go.
-One of the things I really like about Go is how it does Concurrency.
-When I initially read about Concurrency in Go (shout out to Jon Bodner’s Learning Go), everything made perfect sense - goroutines and channels, hand-in-hand, easy.
+One of the things I really like about Go is how it implements Concurrency - in particular, how Goroutines communicate using channels, known as the CSP (Communicating Sequential Processes) model.

 Concurrency in Go